Posterior asymptotics in Wasserstein metrics on the real line: Numerical study

-With the above six true distributions, we generated $n=50, 100, 200, ..., 6400$ samples and obtained $N=10^4$ MCMC samples from the posterior predictive distributions after $1000$ burn-in periods.
+With the above six true distributions, we generated $n=50, 100, 200, \ldots, 6400$ samples and obtained $N=10^4$ MCMC samples from the posterior predictive distributions after $1000$ burn-in periods.
 Then, we evaluated the Wasserstein distance $W_p(\widetilde \bbP_N, \bbQ_M)$ between the empirical distribution $\widetilde\bbP_N$ of MCMC sample and the discrete approximation $\bbQ_M$ of $P_0$ with $M=2\times 10^5$.
 We considered $p=1$ and $p=2$ only because because the approximation by $\bbQ_M$ is not reliable for large $p$.
 We repeated the above procedure for 100 times and the median among 100 repetitions are depicted in Figures \ref{fig:W-dpm1} and \ref{fig:W-dpm2}.
 As can be seen, the posterior predictive distributions become closer to the approximation $\bbQ_M$ of the true distribution as the sample size increases.
 Interestingly, it seems that the location-scale mixture prior also gives consistent posterior distributions with respect to both $W_1$ and $W_2$ for all cases.
 Figure \ref{fig:W-dpm3} shows similar results with a location mixture prior with different hyperparameter $H = N(0, 10^4)$.
 Note that a normal distribution with large variance is a natural choice for $H$ in practice.
 The results in Figure \ref{fig:W-dpm3} shows that the posterior distribution seems to be consistent with respect to $W_2$, but more samples are needed to dominate prior probabilities on the tail.
+This is because some posterior predictive samples might be very large when the number of observation is small, and $W_2(\widetilde\bbP_N, \bbQ_M)$ is more sensitive to these large samples than $W_1(\widetilde\bbP_N, \bbQ_M)$.